naira24/Sapce-Mission/README.md

 -   **Company Responsible:** The organization or agency behind the mission.
 -   **Rocket Details:** Name, estimated price, and current status of the rocket used.

-Additionally, a Power BI file (`space_mission.pbix`) is included, which likely contains interactive dashboards and visualizations built upon this dataset.

 ## 🎯 Recommended Analysis Questions

 This project is designed to answer several intriguing questions about space exploration: